 Every other post for the next few months will be focusing on one of Orson Scott Card’s story types that he outlined so well in Reader’s Digest nearly a decade ago.
-He’s an extremely talented writer who knows how to easily deliver complex thoughts, so hopefully I don’t mess it up.
+He’s a well established sci-fi writer who was made famous by his book, Ender’s Game.
 These types are a great way to look at stories in any medium and I’m excited to introduce this concept to anyone who hasn’t heard this yet.

 To begin, OSC identified 4 story types (or structures) that can be found in any creative writing piece.
 They are as follows – Milieu, Idea, Character, and Event.
 While there are elements of every type in any story, there’s always one that dominates the others.
 This would be whichever one the writer is caring to discuss the most.
 Today, I’ll be focusing specifically on Milieu.